 Wall Paneling in a Bathroom

 In our current home, we installed wall panels in our powder room, changing the look of the room significantly.

 The type of trim you add to windows also plays a huge role in the look of a room.
 Thicker and heavier molding will create a more dramatic look than smaller and thinner molding.
 But, the trim needs to match the scale of the room and windows.
-You don’t want to add small molding to large windows, it will look disproportionate.
+You don’t want to add small molding to large windows, or small molding to a bay window, it will look disproportionate.
 The molding on these windows is heavy enough to handle the contrast.

 Notice how the crisp white paint looks in this room against the contrast of the blue walls.
 Take a look at the “before” pic.

 One paint color sprayed throughout the room does nothing to accentuate the look of the windows.

 This is a trend today to color everything the same color including the window trim, the look is pretty especially with a dark color but it’s not necessarily classic and timeless.
 But with that being said, it’s simple enough to repaint the window trim a different color later if you decide you want the contrast.
 What is important is that you have the basic trim in place and can play with paint anytime.